Skip to content

 Downsample

 Here, we will downsample the data in time.
 This is useful when the data were acquired like ours with a high sampling rate of 2048 Hz.
 This is an unnecessarily high sampling rate for a simple evoked response analysis, and we will now decrease the sampling rate to 200 Hz, thereby reducing the file size by more than ten fold and greatly speeding up the subsequent processing steps.
-Select Downsample from the “Other” drop-down menu and select the spm8_faces_run1.mat file.
-Choose a new sampling rate of 200 (Hz).
-The progress bar will appear and the resulting data will be saved to files dspm8_faces_run1.mat and dspm8_faces_run1.dat.
-Note that this dataset and other intermediate datasets created during preprocessing will not be automatically opened in the reviewing tool, but you can always review them by selecting M/EEG from the “Display” drop down menu and choosing the corresponding .mat file.
+Select Preprocessing Downsample.
+In the batch window that will open, double click on File name and select the spmeeg_faces_run1.mat file.
+Then double click on New sampling rate and enter 200 for 200 Hz.
+The button will change its colour to green.
+Press it.
+The progress bar will appear and the resulting data will be saved to files dspmeeg_faces_run1.mat and dspmeeg_faces_run1.dat.
+Note that this dataset and other intermediate datasets created during preprocessing will not be automatically opened in the reviewing tool, but you can always review them by selecting Display M/EEG and choosing the corresponding .mat file.

 Montage

-You now call the montage function by choosing Montage in the “Other” drop-down menu and:
+You now call the montage function by choosing Preprocessing Montage and:

 This will remove the uninteresting channels from the data.
-The progress bar appears and SPM will generate two new files Mdspm8_faces_run1.mat and Mdspm8_faces_run1.dat.
+The progress bar appears and SPM will generate two new files Mdspmeeg_faces_run1.mat and Mdspmeeg_faces_run1.dat.

 Epoch

-To epoch the data click on Epoching.
-Select the Mdspm8_faces_run1.mat file.
-Choose the peri-stimulus time window, first the start -200, then the end 600 ms. Choose 1 condition.
+To epoch the data select Preprocessing Epoch.
+Double click on File name and select the Mdspmeeg_faces_run1.mat file.
+For How to define trials select Define trial.
+And for Time window specify [-200 600].
+Under Trial, click New.
 There is no information in the file at this stage to distinguish between faces and scrambled faces.
 We will add this information at a later stage.
-You can give this condition any label, for instance “stim”.
-A GUI pops up which gives you a complete list of all events in the EEG file.
-Each event has type and value which might mean different things for different EEG and MEG systems.
+You can specify anything for Condition label, for instance “stim”.
+Event type and Event value might mean different things for different EEG and MEG systems.
 So you should be familiar with your particular system to find the right trigger for epoching.
-In our case it is not very difficult as all the events but one appear only once in the recording, whereas the event with type “STATUS” and value 1 appears 172 times which is exactly the number of times a visual stimulus was presented.
-Select this event and press OK.
-Answer two times “no” to the questions “review individual trials”, and “save trial definitions”.
-The progress bar will appear and the epoched data will be saved to files eMdspm8_faces_run1.mat and eMdspm8_faces_run1.dat.
+To explore a complete list of all events in the EEG file you can use the Convert Prepare tool selecting Batch inputs Event list.
+In our case, it is not very difficult as all the events but one appear only once in the recording, whereas the event with type “STATUS” and value 1 appears 172 times which is exactly the number of times a visual stimulus was presented.
+So in the batch window specify ‘STATUS’ for Event type and ‘1’ for Event value.
+Run the batch, The progress bar will appear and the epoched data will be saved to files eMdspmeeg_faces_run1.mat and eMdspmeeg_faces_run1.dat.
 The epoching function also performs baseline correction by default (with baseline -200 to 0ms).
 Therefore, in the epoched data the large channel-specific baseline shifts are removed and it is finally possible to see the EEG data clearly in the reviewing tool.

 Reassignment of trial labels

-Open the file eMdspm8_faces_run1.mat in the reviewing tool (under “Display” button).
+Open the file eMdspmeeg_faces_run1.mat in the reviewing tool (under Display M\EEG ).
 The first thing you will see is that in the history tab there are now 4 processing steps.
 Now switch to the “trials” tab.
 You will see a table with 172 rows - exactly the number of events we selected before.
 In the first column the label “stim” appears in every row.
 What we would like to do now is change this label to “faces” or “scrambled” where appropriate.
 We should first open the file condition_labels.txt (in the EEG directory) with any text editor, such as MATLAB editor or Windows notepad.
 In this file there are exactly 172 rows with either “faces” or “scrambled” in each row.
-Select and copy all the rows (Ctrl-A, Ctrl-C on Windows).
-Then go back to SPM and the trials tab.
-Place the cursor in the first row and first column cell with the “stim” label and paste the copied labels (Ctrl-V).
-The new labels should now appear for all rows.
-Press the “update” button above the table and then the “SAVE” button at the top right corner of the window.
-The new labels are now saved in the dataset.
+Unfortunately, with the latest changes in Matlab table interface, using GUI to update the labels is no longer possible and we’ll have to use the following code snipped to achieve the same effect:

 Using the history and object methods to preprocess the second file